TheInvader360/jack-explorer/readme.md

 A simple MVC "game" written in the Jack programming language (nand2tetris)

-Not much of a game as things stand, just walk around a featureless 16x10 map for all eternity:
+Not much of a game as things stand...

 ![Resources/demo.gif](Resources/demo.gif)